 Is important to know when or if sterilisation is needed

-Let’s start with these progressive countries, Sweden, Norway and Denmark, where surgical sterilisation is perceived as MUTILATION!!!
+Let’s begin with these progressive countries, Sweden, Norway and Denmark, where surgical sterilisation is perceived as MUTILATION!!!

 But we must not forget that sex hormones play a crucial role in maintaining the growth of muscles and bones of the body.